-The musky perfume of dark purple muscadines and green-gold scuppernongs announces autumn in eastern North Carolina.
+The musky perfume of dark purple muscadines and green-gold scuppernongs fills parts of eastern North Carolina.
 While many think that they’re two different kinds of grapes, scuppernongs are actually a variety of muscadine, and an old one.
 Scuppernong was the first cultivar of muscadine and was named after the area of Tyrrell County where it was first recorded in the 18th century.
 For those accustomed to the taste of European grapes, the distinctive earthiness of muscadines is something completely different.
 But for those whose roots are in the rivers and swamps of the Coastal Plain, it’s a sweet memory. — Debbie Moose

 Lu Mil Vineyard began when Ron Taylor and his late brother, Oren, planted grapes to test the viticulture equipment that they were making and selling.
 The semisweet Taylor Divine scuppernong blend is one of their two original wines.
 “We felt it was appropriate to tie the names of our first wines to our family,” says co-owner Denise Taylor Bridgers, Oren’s daughter.
 The 78-acre family farm grows muscadines on land that belonged to the brothers’ late parents, Lucille and Miller Taylor, for whom the winery is named.

 The slogan “Doing Wine Southern Style” has been owner Tom Bradshaw’s vision for Twisted Vine Winery since he started selling muscadine and other fruit wines in 2014.
 Though muscadines typically grow best in eastern North Carolina, Twisted Vine’s grapes are planted on fertile former pastureland, whose soil helps them thrive in the foothills.
 The golden bronze scuppernong wine, Cindy’s Select — named for Bradshaw’s wife — is their most decorated wine.